zanymuzik/notes/MIT - Lec 6 - Raft (1).md

 - followers execute entry once leader says it's committed

 ### why the logs?
-  the service keeps the state machine state, e.g. key/value DB
+-  the service keeps the state machine state, e.g. key/value DB
-    why isn't that enough?
+   - why isn't that enough?
-  the log orders the commands
+ - the log orders the commands
-    to help replicas agree on a single execution order to help the leader ensure followers have identical logs the log stores tentative commands until committed the log stores commands in case leader must re-send to followers the log stores commands persistently for replay after reboot
+    - to help replicas agree on a single execution order
+    - to help the leader ensure followers have identical logs
+ - the log stores tentative commands until committed
+ - the log stores commands in case leader must re-send to followers
+ - the log stores commands persistently for replay after reboot

-are the servers' logs exact replicas of each other?
+- Are the servers' logs exact replicas of each other?
   no: some replicas may lag
   no: we'll see that they can temporarily have different entries the good news: